lexemlang/lexem/stdlib/prototypes/string.md

 ## `.toUpperCase() -> String`

-Returns the string with all its characters uppercased.
+Returns the string with all its characters uppercase.

 ```lxm
 string.toUpperCase()